scuzzydude/asimov/asimov.md

 [^12]: TexMex colloquialism, meaning dependent on context, but in most cases means "The Noisy Canadian."

 [^13]: This is Zoey's thinly veiled allegory, not the author's.
 The author's 90's movie would be *Fight Club.* Wait a minute.
 Maybe *Independence Day*?
-The *Fresh Prince* killing aliens, what billionaire is going to have a problem with that?
+The *Fresh Prince* slapping down aliens, what billionaire is going to have a problem with that?
 Unless...

 [^14]: For anyone reading this who feels an intense need for a testosterone injection, stay with me.
 The smackdown will begin shortly.